Kgodisho-Mononyane/odin-recipes/README.md

 # odin-recipes
 This is my first Odin Project exercise.
 It's a simple website for recipes.
+It' 1 Dec 2022 and as of today i'm using this project to get better and Html and learn the basics of Github commits